Clobyosh / Bela

 Bela is declared as it is played.
 On playing the first card of the K-Q in trump a player says 'Bela'; on playing the second 'from the Bela'.
 This parallels the French 'Belote' and 'Rebelote'.
 In Scotland it is acceptable to make the declaration of Bela only on the second card.

-It is not obligatory to declare combinations (when, of course, they may not be counted to one's final total) - indeed there are circumstances when one deliberately does not make the declaration.
+It is not obligatory to declare combinations (but undeclared combinations cannot, of course, be scored) - indeed there are circumstances when one deliberately does not make the declaration.